AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

     --  The tool does not attempt to check this expression.
     --  It is recorded as an assumption.

-In particular, it may be a good idea, as an intermediate step, to try and prove a theoretically equivalent version of the desired property where things have been simplified for the prover, for example by splitting different cases up or by inlining the definitions of functions.
+One such intermediate step you may find useful is to try to prove a theoretically-equivalent version of the desired property, but one where you've simplified things for the prover, such as by splitting up different cases or inlining the definitions of functions.

-It can be the case that some intermediate assertions are not discharged by GNATprove, either because it is missing some information or because it gets lost in the amount of information available.
-Those remaining assertions can then be verified by other means like testing, since they are executable, or by review.
-Users can choose to instruct GNATprove to ignore them, either by turning them into assumptions, like in our example, or by justifying the check using a :ada:`pragma Annotate`.
-In both cases, the assumption will still be checked at runtime when assertions are enabled.
+Some intermediate assertions may not be proved by GNATprove either because it's missing some information or because the amount of information available is confusing to it.
+You can verify these remaining assertions by other means such as testing (since they're executable) or by review.
+You can then choose to instruct GNATprove to ignore them, either by turning them into assumptions, as in our example, or by using a :ada:`pragma Annotate`.
+In both cases, the compiler generates code to check these assumptions at runtime when you enable assertions.

 Local Ghost Variables
 ~~~~~~~~~~~~~~~~~~~~~

-Just like for specifications, ghost code can be used to enhance what can
+You can use ghost code to enhance what you can express inside intermediate
+assertions in the same way we did above to enhance our contracts in
-be expressed inside intermediate assertions.
-In particular, local
+specifications.
+In particular, you'll commonly have local variables or
-variables or constants whose only purpose is to serve in assertions are a
+constants whose only purpose is to be used in assertions.
+You'll mostly
-common occurrence.
-Most of the time, these variables are used to store
+use these ghost variables to store previous values of variables or
-previous values of variables or expressions to which we want to refer in
+expressions you want to refer to in assertions.
+They're especially useful
-assertions.
-They are especially useful to refer to initial values of
-parameters and expressions which cannot be accessed using the :ada:`'Old`
+to refer to initial values of parameters and expressions since the
-attribute outside of the subprogram's postcondition.
+:ada`'Old`: attribute is only allowed in postconditions.

-In the example shown below, to help GNATprove discharge the postcondition of
+In the example below, we want to help GNATprove verify the postcondition of
-``P``, we want to assert that it holds separately in every branch of an
-:ada:`if` statement.
-Since in these assertions we cannot use the :ada:`'Old`
-attribute to access the initial value of the parameter ``X`` (unlike in ``P``'s
-postcondition), we must resort to introducing a local ghost constant ``X_Init``
+``P``.
+We do this by introducing a local ghost constant, ``X_Init``, to
-for this value.
+represent this value and writing an assertion in both branches of an
+:ada:`if` statement that repeat the postcondition, but using ``X_Init``.

 .. code:: ada spark-report-all